hbar-team/SPyCCI/docs/user-guide.md

 This user guide is divided into the following sections:

-* [Defining molecular systems](Guide-systems): how to define the molecular systems on which the calculations are performed, based on the available options provided by the `compechem.systems` submodule.
+* [Defining molecular systems](Guide-systems): how to define the molecular systems on which the calculations are performed, based on the available options provided by the `spycci.systems` submodule.

-* [Setting up calculations](Guide-setup): how to set up the available `compechem.engines` for running your calculations.
+* [Setting up calculations](Guide-setup): how to set up the available `spycci.engines` for running your calculations.
 This involves deciding the program you want to use, the level of theory, and the simulation parameters.

 * [Running calculations](Guide-run): how to run different types of calculations (single point energies, geometry optimisations, molecular dynamics, etc.) using the built-in methods available in the various `engines`.